-Screen pinning is an app-pinning capability on Android devices that facilitates locking an app to the screen and restricting other device features and apps from being accessed.
-Screen Pinning is essentially a means with which IT admins can "pin" a specific app on the device interface or "screen", making other apps inaccessible to the user.
+Android screen pinning is an app-pinning capability on Android devices that facilitates locking an app to the device's screen and restricting other device features and apps from being accessed by the device user.
+Screen Pinning is essentially a means with which IT admins can "pin" a specific app on the device interface, making other apps inaccessible to the user.
 Unpinning apps on Android devices is also possible using a security PIN, pattern or password.
-Android Screen Pinning or Android app pinning is commonly also referred to as Android Guided Access.
+Android Screen Pinning or Android app pinning is also commonly referred to as Android Guided Access.
 Android Screen Pinning is available for devices running on Android 5.0 Lollipop.
 Screen pinning mode on Android is popularly used to create single-use devices like Kiosk and point-of-sale systems.

 If the user no longer wants the device to run in the Screen Pinning mode, they can exit it by holding the Back and App Overview buttons simultaneously for a few seconds resulting in unpinning apps on Android devices.
 If a password or PIN is set, the user will be prompted to enter it before the device exits the Screen Pinning mode.

 With mobile devices gaining importance as single purpose devices in various sectors such as hospitality, retail, healthcare and education, it is imperative for organizations to lock down these devices to the required app and prevent users from misusing these devices.
 In such cases, organizations can make use of Screen Pinning on Android or Guided Access in case of Apple devices to lock devices to specific apps.

 Android Screen pinning is available free of cost, thereby allowing organizations to manually pin the required app and provision them as single purpose devices, without any additional cost.

 To enable Android Screen Pinning or app pinning, follow the steps given below:

 Step 1: On the Settings app, navigate to Security or Security & location -> Advanced -> Screen Pinning